Mountain-Hydrology-Research-Group/data-analysis/modules/module5.md

 Then to find how much the trend in SWE is accounted for by the trend in precipitation we compute B1*d(precip)/dt, where d(precip)/dt in the slope of the trend in precipitation.
 ```

-### Problem 2: Project Update (CEWA 565)

-Provide an update on your term project.
-By now you should have acquired all of the data you need for your term project.

- **A.** Create 2-3 plots that illustrate your data.
-These can be time-series plots, histograms, CDFs, whatever is relevant to your data and your problem.

- **B.** Discuss the quality of your data.
-Do you need to take into account any erroneous values or uncertain numbers before you start your statistics?

- **C.** Write down at least two very specific questions that you will answer with your data.
-For each question, write down which statistical tools you will use to help answer it.

- **D.** Based on what you have so far, do you think that your project scope is about right for a 10 page paper, or do you feel that you need to either simplify things to make it shorter or add complexity to make it longer?
-If you feel adjustments are needed, how to you plan to address this issue?

- **E.** What do you anticipate being the most difficult parts of your term project?
-Do you have questions you would like help with or advice on?
-Write them here.